“You don't take a photograph, you make it.”

 In 2004, David was the project director for a photo documentary of St Joseph & Benton Harbor, Michigan, entitled 2 Cities 48 Hours.
 Twenty-six photographers photographed the people and places in the two cites for 48 hours.
 A book was published later of selected images.

 David started teaching photography in the 1970s while attending WMU and at Kalamazoo Institute of Arts.
 He now teaches photography classes and workshops located in St. Joseph, MI..

 As the project director I put the call out to my professional photographer buddies to see if they might be interested in shooting for this project.
 There was only one that said he couldn’t do it - he later regretted not being involved.
 13 professional photographers from around the state of Michigan said they would be love to work on a photo project such as this.
-I then put out the word to amateur photographers, to get their point of view, to join in.
+I then put out the word to amateur photographers to join in.
 Again, the magic number was 13.
-Below is the introduction to the book that was published.

 2 Cities 48 Hours

 Benton Harbor & St. Joseph, MI

 During two August days in 2004, 26 photographers shot more than 8,000 images of Southwest Michigan’s historic Twin Cities of Benton Harbor and St. Joseph.